PlaidStallions Facebook -

 Who is the guy in the header?

 That's Brick Mantooth, I named him after actor Randy Mantooth and a comment made in the old "Doc Savage" movie, he serves as our official mascot.
 The character of Brick is meant to be the perfect embodiment of the 1970s, he is the stuff of myth and legend.
 There is no real guy named Brick Mantooth, I just wish there was.
 Brick was drawn by my friend and talented artist Scott C Adams.

 Who is behind all of this?

 My name is Brian (usually misspelled Brain) Heiler and I've been fascinated with toys and the toy industry since I could walk, as my folks were Rack Toy distributors in the 1970s.
 My articles and photographs on toys have appeared in publications such as Famous Monsters, Toy Shop Magazine, Topless Robot, Lee's toy Review and SFX Magazine.
 My first book "Rack Toys: Cheap, Crazed Playthings" celebrated fun toys that broke easily and sold out completely (look for a digital version this year).
 I am always available for freelance work, am well versed on a variety of subjects and work cheap.

 Each month, I co-host a podcast called "Pod Stallions" with my friend Jason Lenzi, we pick a 70s related topic and let the nerdery unfurl.
 It's also available on itunes.

-I am also "Editor 'N Chief" over at the Mego Museum, the premier information site for vintage and current Mego news, most people know it for my partner Scott Adam's amazing graphics and tend to happily ignore my creative grammar.
+I am also "Editor 'N Chief" over at the Mego Museum, the premier information site for vintage and current Mego news, most people know it for my partner Robyn Adam's amazing graphics and tend to happily ignore my creative grammar.

 I also buy old toys, especially Lincoln International Monsters and Mego Super Softies